By Pretty Presets on | No Comments

-So, how do you go about creating a professional looking website from scratch?
+So, how do you go about creating a professional photography website from scratch?
 All on your own?
 Without anyone to hold your hand?
 Don’t worry, I’m a great hand holder and I’m here to tell you 10 things you must know about building a beginner website.

 This cannot be overstated.
 Your website will only be as good as your worst picture.
-If you have not taken the time to build a solid portfolio, you’re better off holding out on creating a website.
+If you have not taken the time to build a solid photography portfolio, you’re better off holding out on creating a website.
 As a photographer, your IMAGES are what say the most about you.
 It’s important to be critical of your work and cull your images down to the very best.
 (HINT: cull means to narrow down your choices).
 Focus on quality over quantity.

 You don’t get a second chance at a first impression.
 Do you want a potential client to visit your website and see a gallery of 50 images that are largely forgettable to them or a gallery of 20 images where each and every one has them captivated?
 Bigger is not better.
 We love our work and it can be very hard to choose which images to showcase but we have to put aside our personal favorites and focus on the images that make the biggest impact.
 (HINT: This is not always our most recent work).